libpfasst/LibPFASST/docs/source/index.rst

 ..
-LIBPFASST documentation master file, created by sphinx-quickstart on Tue Jul 10 15:22:48 2018.
+LibPFASST documentation master file, created by sphinx-quickstart on Tue Jul 10 15:22:48 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =======================
-LIBPFASST User's Guide
+LibPFASST User's Guide
 =======================

-LIBPFASST is a Fortran implementation of the PFASST algorithm.
+LibPFASST is a Fortran implementation of the PFASST algorithm.